 Staff and students have a responsibility to work together to ensure that online sessions, whether live or asynchronous, are inclusive and that all students are encouraged to contribute equitably and their contributions are respected.
-Training for staff on the design of online learning includes consideration of inclusion in online teaching, and awareness and challenging of any unconscious biases.
+Staff development for teaching staff includes consideration of inclusion in teaching, and awareness and challenging of any unconscious biases.
+Training on the design of online and blended materials includes consideration of accessibility and inclusive design.
 The digital induction will support students in developing constructive, respectful and inclusive online behaviours.